ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/01-hash-table-overview.md

 Instead we will use a small array, and *compress* numbers to valid indices.
 For instance if our array is size 100, and we want to perform `put(19934,"A")` (mapping the key 19934 to the string "A") we can use the last two digits of the number (34).
-More generally, we can use $k\mod N$ as our compressed index, where $k$ is our key and $N$ is the size of the array.
+More generally, we can use $k\bmod N$ as our compressed index, where $k$ is our key and $N$ is the size of the array.
 This is called *modular compression* (from modulo arithmetic).
 Depending on the programming language, you may need to do additional computation to ensure